 Sometimes an assisted living community isn’t the best solution for your recovery.
 You may feel more comfortable or recover more easily at home, or simply not need a total assisted living experience.
 Angels Senior Living offers private duty nursing, also known as in-home care, to seniors and others in need.
 Private duty nursing or at home care is generally self-pay or paid by a long-term care insurance plan.
-With an in-home care plan, home health aides (HHAs) or Certified Nursing Assistants (CNAs) can help you complete every day activities like housekeeping, daily living,
+With an in-home care plan, home health aides (HHAs) or Certified Nursing Assistants (CNAs) can help you complete every day activities like housekeeping, daily living, and medication reminders.

 We know that it’s critical for families to understand the options available during such an emotional journey.
 We’re here to help you navigate this experience and to be your partner with any questions along the way.